20% off your first purchase with code: SHOP24

 If you buy premade labels and stickers, they usually have matching pictures.

-I hope this blog post has given you some ideas for developing your own classroom library system.
-With just a little bit of work, it can stay neat and organized all year long.
+I hope these ideas for the best way to organize a classroom library help you develop your own perfect system.
+With just a little work, it can stay neat and organized all year long.

-P.S.
-Don't forget to make "Class Librarian" one of your classroom helper jobs and let students be in charge of keeping the books in their proper places!
+Don’t forget to make “Student Librarian” one of your classroom jobs and let students be in charge of keeping the books in their proper places!